 Put simply, it creates a compelling picture of both the writer’s worldview, and their aspirations for the future.
 It effectively demonstrates the writer’s core values by dramatising a moment when those values were called into question.

-Did You Know? – BridgeU to integrate with the Common App for the 2019/20 application cycle
+Did You Know? – BridgeU has integrated with the Common App for the 2019/20 application cycle

-For the 2019/20 application season, Common App are launching a new integration platform, and BridgeU will be one of their first partners.
-Integration between the two platforms will allow for an easier transfer of data, enabling counselors to more easily send supporting documents, via BridgeU, to Common App institutions.
-This will help to smooth the application journey for students wishing to study at a North American university.
+For the 2019/20 application season, Common App are launching a new integration platform, and BridgeU will be one of the partners.
+Integration between the two platforms allows for an easier transfer of data, enabling counselors to more easily send supporting documents, via BridgeU, to Common App institutions.
+This will help to smooth the application journey for students wishing to study at a Common App university.

 If you’d like to know more about how this new integration could help your school, contact us at email@example.com.